bymattlee/bymattlee-11ty-starter/README.md

 * Includes a custom Modernizr build (based on references in the .scss and .js files), linting (ESLint), concatenation, minification and sourcemap creation
 * `main.js` in `src/assets/js` serves as the main JS file that includes and runs all modules and will be compiled to `dist/assets/js/main.min.js`
 * All local modules should be placed in `src/assets/js/modules`
-* All vendor JS can be manually added to `src/assets/js/vendors` if not found on NPM
+* All vendor JS can be manually added to `src/assets/js/vendors` if not found on Yarn
 * `.eslintrc` contains the settings for ESLint

 ##### Images